-In addition, the Company and Universal entered into the Domestic Television Distribution Agreement under which the Company distributes in the United States certain of Universal's television programming.
+In addition, the Company and Universal entered into a Domestic Television Distribution Agreement under which the Company distributes in the United States certain of Universal's television programming.
 For the year ended December 31, 1998, Universal paid the Company \$1.5 million.

-In the normal course of business, the Company enters into agreements with the operators of cable television systems and operators of broadcast television stations for the carriage of Home Shopping and Network programming.
-The Company has entered into agreements with a number of cable operators that are affiliates of TCI.
-The long-term contracts covering Home Shopping programming provide for a minimum subscriber guarantee and incentive payments based on the number of subscribers.
-Cash paid by the Company to TCI and certain of its affiliates under these contracts for cable commissions and advertising was \$9.5 million, \$9.6 million, and \$11.9 million for calendar years 1998, 1997, and 1996, respectively.
+In the normal course of business, Home Shopping Network and Networks enter into agreements with the operators of cable television systems and operators of broadcast television stations for the carriage of Home Shopping, USA Network and The Sci-Fi Channel programming.
+Home Shopping Network and Networks have entered into agreements with a number of cable operators that are affiliates of TCI.
+The long-term contracts for Home Shopping Network provide for a minimum subscriber guarantee and incentive payments based on the number of subscribers.
+Cash paid by Home Shopping Network to TCI and certain of its affiliates under these contracts for cable commissions and advertising was \$9.5 million, \$9.6 million, and \$11.9 million for calendar years 1998, 1997, and 1996, respectively.
 The long-term contracts for Networks provide for subscriber fee payments to Networks.
 For the year ended December 31, 1998, TCI paid \$62.2 million to Networks under these agreements.